 Brad Goss was appointed UT Martin’s interim head baseball coach on Sept.
 4, 2013.

 A nine-year member of the Skyhawk coaching staff, Goss became the university’s first-ever full-time assistant baseball coach in 2007-2008, when Cates tabbed him for the job.
 Goss had spent the previous year as a volunteer assistant at UT Martin and two years before that as a graduate assistant.

-As the Skyhawks’ hitting and third base coach, Goss works to develops the hitters, trains the catchers and is entering his fifth year as the program’s recruiting coordinator.
+As the Skyhawks’ hitting and third base coach, Goss worked to develop the hitters, trains the catchers and spent five years as the program’s recruiting coordinator.

 In 2012, Goss coached one of the program’s all-time greats in Jordan Owen.
 He ranked first in UT Martin history in games played (204), second in hits (224), home runs (35) and at-bats (742), third in doubles (43) and runs batted in (134), fourth in triples (seven) and eighth in runs scored (112).

 Goss also helped mentor Ohio Valley Conference All-Newcomers Sonny Mastromatteo and Nico Zych during the 2012 campaign.

 In 2011, Goss and the Skyhawks broke five team records and made their second-ever appearance in the OVC Tournament, producing their first victory in the event with a 6-2 win over Eastern Kentucky on May 26.
 He also coached Phil Sorensen, who made the Collegiate Baseball Louisville Slugger Freshman All-American team while earning OVC first team and All-Freshman honors.